 If you stay in Denmark with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

-Greenland and the Faroe Islands are not members of the European Union.
-You don’t need a visa to enter for tourism, but you should get a work and residence permit before entry if you intend to live and work there.
+Greenland and the Faroe Islands are not members of the EU.
+You do not need a visa to enter for tourism.
+If you plan to live and work there, you must get a work and residence permit – apply for residence in Greenland or the Faroe Islands.